 The film now needs to resolve its love story within not only systems of supernatural retribution but also regressive, patriarchal earthly traditions.
 To keep this piece spoiler-free, just know serpentine vertebrae will be very useful for the contortions needed to meet those criteria.

-But to me, it is the snake scenes and forces that lift this film above being just another Romeo and Juliet.
-Limited to well under half of the film’s run time, centered on a non-romantic character, and apparently lacking much of a budget, the snakey bits nevertheless provide many of the anticipated genre pleasures.
+But to me, it’s the snake scenes and forces that lift this film above being just another Romeo and Juliet.
+Limited to well under half of the film’s run time, centered on a non-romantic character, and apparently lacking much of a budget, the snakey bits nevertheless provide anticipated genre pleasures.
 Following the manual for snake characters, The Filmi Snake Spotter’s Field Guide (FSSFG), let’s evaluate the film’s offerings and posit it in the larger phenomenon of subcontinental serpentine cinematic culture.
 In keeping with the scholarly tone of the FSSFG, we must now don our brainy specs and endeavor to sound erudite.